 Our 45th anniversary is 9 days after the reunion.
 All of our children are married; two live within 1.5 hours from us; the 3rd lives in Seattle (with one grandson).
 Delighted with our children, their spouses and our grandchildren.

-We have been living in Behesda, MD (suburban Washngton, DC) for over 40 years.
+We have been living in suburban Washngton, DC (now in Bethesda MD) since 1970.
 I spent 1.5 years as Asst.
 Prof, 5 at a Navy lab, 10 working in various companies, 10 in business for myself, and the past 20 years working for a not-for-profit company providing consulting advice on satellite programs.
-Some day I will retire, I guess. [update: still working, but reduced my schedule to 28 hours per week]
+I retired in 2018.

-I have been very active in our synogogue Men's Club for over 30 years and have been on the synogogue board for 3 terms.
+I have been very active in our synogogue Men's Club for over 40 years and have been on the synogogue board for 3 terms.
 Received the FJMC Seaboard Region Blue Yamulke Man of the Year award in Jan 2012.
-I still play basketball and a few years ago took up golf again.
+I play golf and try to exercise regularly.

-Our 50th anniversary is in June 2015.
-All of our children are married; two live within 1.5 hours from us; the 3rd lives in Seattle (with one grandson).
-Delighted with our children, their spouses and our grandchildren.
+We have three children, all married; two live within 40 minutes from us; the 3rd lives in Seattle.
+Delighted with our children, their spouses and our five grandchildren.

 Glorya Shorr (Spero)